BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

  * Added a category to choose drop quantities for bosses, in addition to the drop rates.
  * Set a few creature minibosses (such as Pimon and Tumba) to guarantee their unique drops.
+ * Allow customized legendary pool by providing options for adding uniques, seraphs, and pearls individually rather than hardcoding them all at once.
+Moved that category up to being a top-level category as well.
  * Removed buffs for Big Game Hunt DLC rare skins.
 We weren't touching any other skin drop percentages, which made them an anomaly.
  * Converted to a nicer method of unlocking early-game weapon/item parts which should